srush/streambook/README.md

 ## How does this work

-Major Gotcha -
-Streambook is a simple script that hooks together Streamlit + Jupytext + Watchdog to make this work.
+Streambook is a simple script that hooks together Streamlit + Jupytext + Watchdog.

 * [Streamlit](https://docs.streamlit.io/) - Live updating webview with an advanced caching system
 * [Jupytext](jupytext.readthedocs.io) - Bidirectional bridge between plaintext and jupyter format